firedev/pf-website/src/_pages/index.md

 # Can I do it by myself?

-Another stroke of luck and at some point in life I had a few years of solitude when I did most of the research.
+I did most of the research by observing myself.
 Self-therapy works if you actually doing it.
 Start now.
 Read the book.
 See the videos.
 You need to know what to look for.
 I am posting everything online.

 Everyone is free to do what they want.
 So learn yourself, see where you're heading, so you can lead your life.
 Be the cause, not flowing with the flow.